BDX-town/Mangane/docs/architecture/PHASE_2_DESIGN_FOUNDATION.md

 - Cross-engine visual equivalence and the broader automated accessibility harness remain explicit slice 2D work.

+## Slice 2D contract

+### Current behavior

+Jest-based accessibility tests verify login headings, field semantics, compose navigation, and reduced-motion behavior through JSDOM.
+Cross-engine visual equivalence and interaction behavior are undocumented and unverified.

+### Target behavior

+- Playwright runs accessibility and visual regression tests across Chromium and WebKit at phone (390×844), narrow (320×800), tablet (768×1024), and desktop (1440×900) viewports.
+- axe-core WCAG 2.2 AA audit runs against the foundational controls fixture.
+- Visual baselines capture each control section in light, dark, and reduced-motion configurations.
+Diffs exceeding 1% pixel ratio fail.
+- Keyboard interaction tests verify tab order, roving tabindex, live-region announcements, 44px touch targets, focus-visible ring, and no-horizontal-scroll at reflow width.
+- `e2e/fixtures-site/` renders all nine foundational controls with design tokens and canonical styles without webpack or React runtime.
+- CI workflow runs sharded Playwright with artifact upload and snapshot diffs.
+- Baselines are committed to `e2e/snapshots/`; test results and reports are gitignored.

+### Security and privacy

+Fixtures use inline SVG data URIs with synthetic content.
+No secrets, user data, instance configuration, network requests, or authentication tokens are involved.
+The fixture server is a static file server with no backend.

+### Migration and rollback

+Rollback is a revert of the `e2e/` directory, `playwright.config.ts`, the CI workflow, and the `serve` / `@playwright/test` / `@axe-core/playwright` dev dependencies.
+No persisted data, remote contract, or production behavior is affected.

+### Risks and controls

+- Firefox/Playwright is unstable on macOS for axe-core evaluation; the project is commented in local config but can be enabled in Linux CI.
+- WebKit macOS does not tab to buttons without a system preference; the strict tab-order test is skipped on WebKit.
+- Visual baselines are platform-specific (font rendering); CI generates Linux baselines independently.
+- The fixture uses design-token CSS custom properties extracted from the canonical generated stylesheet to remain in sync with token changes.

 ## Phase 2 completion checklist

 - [x] Color, typography, spacing, radius, elevation, motion, and breakpoint tokens.